Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Example Problems

 \section{Example Problems}

 Here, we present two example problems to demonstrate the main advantages of the proposed scheme.
-Both OCPs are transcribed using the optimal control software \texttt{ICLOCS2} \cite{ICLOCS2}, and numerically solved to a tolerance level of $10^{-9}$ with IPM based NLP solver \texttt{IPOPT} \cite{wachter2006implementation} (version 3.12.9).

-Since extremely coarse meshes are used, the emphasis of the comparison will not be on yielding solutions that look similar to the true optimal trajectory.
-Instead, the goal is to obtain sub-optimal solutions that, when implemented, can result in low discrepancies between the represented solution and the implementation outcome.
+Both OCPs are transcribed using the optimal control software \texttt{ICLOCS2}~\cite{ICLOCS2}, and numerically solved to a tolerance of $10^{-9}$ with NLP solver \texttt{IPOPT} \cite{wachter2006implementation} (version 3.12.9).
+With extremely coarse meshes, the emphasis of the comparison will not be on yielding solutions that look similar to the optimal trajectory.
+Instead, the goal is to obtain sub-optimal solutions that, when applied, can result in low discrepancies between the represented solution and the implementation outcome.